senbet22/FED2-SP-Auction-House/readme.md

 ## 📚 Documentation

 **API Endpoints**: All the relevant API endpoints and their usage can be found in the `src/js/constants.mjs` file.
 This file holds the base URLs and paths for API requests used within the application.
+It also imports the `.env` file for environment variables like the API key, securely handled using `import.meta.env.VITE_API_KEY`.

+**Error Handling** in **API Calls**: The application provides error messages in case of failed requests.
+For example, when logging in, if the request fails, the error message will be captured from the API response and thrown, indicating the status code, status, and specific error message.

+**Toast Messages**: The app utilizes toast notifications to display user-friendly error messages for various actions like login failures or invalid form inputs, helping users understand and resolve issues promptly.

 <h3 align="left">Built with:</h3>